khoj-ai/llm-coup/docs/index.md

 ### Qualitative Analysis

 We ran some basic qualitative analysis on the discussion and reasoning traces for each model.
-Thinking models generally use their discussions more opportunistically, beyond generic declarations.
+LRMs generally use their discussions more opportunistically, beyond generic declarations.
 Lower-reasoning models, like `gemini-2.5-flash`, tend not to venture beyond simple fact statements too often.

 ![GEMINI 2.5 PRO CATEGORY DISCUSSION](./charts/discussion/category_distribution_gemini-2.5-pro.png)